rolandarchie93/rolandarchie93/README.md

 ### Hi there 👋

-My name is Roland and I am currently in the process of becoming a DevOps/DevSecOps Engineer.
+My name is Roland and I am currently in the process of becoming a DevOps Engineer.

 +Find out more about me and feel free to connect with me here: